kimreyesg/kimreyesg.github.io/phonons.md

 <p> A vibrational mode of a diatomic molecule</p>
 </div>

-### Harmonic Approximation
+### Evaluating the Stability

 To assess a system's stability, one generates phonon dispersion spectra by:
 * Expanding the total energy as a second-order Taylor series around atomic equilibrium positions
 * Calculating forces produced by small atomic displacements (via finite differences or DFPT)
-* Constructing and diagonalizing the dynamical matrix to find eigenvalues (ω²) at each k-point After this, some implementation approaches, such as supercell methods with explicit atomic displacements or more efficient linear-response calculations using density-functional perturbation theory within the primitive cell.
+* Constructing and diagonalizing the dynamical matrix to find eigenvalues (ω²) at each k-point.

 Key conclusions from phonon calculations: